radiac/staticgenerator/README.markdown

 ## Fork

+This fork from [mrj0's version](https://github.com/mrj0/staticgenerator) includes patches contributed and used by [2General Ltd](http://www.2general.com/).

-This is a fork from the main branch in order to add patches from [bolhoed](https://bitbucket.org/bolhoed/mixedcase/src/tip/project/staticgenerator/).
+The mrj0 version is itself a fork from the main branch in order to add patches from [bolhoed](https://bitbucket.org/bolhoed/mixedcase/src/tip/project/staticgenerator/).
 See the details at [mixedCase.nl](http://mixedcase.nl/articles/2010/11/16/serving-5000-pages-second-django/).

+### Differences introduced by mrj0 and 2general

-In short, this adds the ability to only cache for anonymous users and to add the ability to exclude urls:
+#### The ability to only cache for anonymous users and to exclude urls

+Example `settings.py`:

     WEB_ROOT = os.path.join(os.path.dirname(__file__), 'generated')